jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-Assets pattern (in second place last year) is no longer among the top three in spite of a rather impressive showing by Loss.Actions speak louder than campaign promises.Just as we see in the other verticals, System Intrusion and
+Assets pattern (in second place last year) is no longer among the top three in spite of a rather impressive showing by Loss.
+Actions speak
+louder than
+campaign
+promises.
+Just as we see in the other
+verticals, System Intrusion and
 Social Engineering incidents remain commonplace and account for the